2023 PDC World Darts Championship: Semi-finals

 The semi-finals were held on 2 January, with Clemens playing Smith in the first to be played.
 The first four sets all went to last legs but were all holds of throw.
 Smith took the fifth set 3–0, before taking out a finish of 83 on the bullseye in the sixth set's deciding leg to break the Clemens throw for the first time.
 Smith held on to the seventh set in another deciding leg to go one set away.
-A break of the Clemens throw in the third leg gave Smith the lead in the eighth set which he held on to, to triumph 6–2 and qualify for his third world final, and second consecutive.
+A break of the Clemens throw in the third leg gave Smith the lead in the eighth set, which he held on to, securing a 6–2 victory and qualifying for his third world final, and second consecutive.

 The second semi-final saw Van den Bergh take on Van Gerwen.
 Van den Bergh broke the throw in the first set by taking out a 170 finish in the third leg, but Van Gerwen immediately broke back and held the set, before breaking Van den Bergh twice in the second set to win it 3–0.
 Van Gerwen hit the match's second 170 finish in the second leg of the third set to break Van den Bergh's throw and completed the third set 3–0.
 Van den Bergh managed to take the fourth set to a final leg but Van Gerwen broke his throw yet again to take a 4–0 lead.
 Van Gerwen took another 3–0 victory in the fifth set, and took the sixth set by the same scoreline to win 6–0 and reach his sixth final, having only lost three sets in the tournament to that point.
 Van Gerwen's match average of 108.28 is the highest of the tournament so far.